0xchase/lecture-6/readme.md

 }
 ```

 Now, what the magic thing `Screen` can do is take different concrete type in its components field.
-When we iterate over the vector, the Rust compiler will figure out what contrete type a value is, and call the methods of that contrete type using the pointer to the methods inside the trait object.
+When we iterate over the vector, the Rust compiler will figure out what contrete type a value is, and call the methods of that concrete type using the pointer to the methods inside the trait object.

 ```rust
 pub struct Button {